RomeroBarata/personal-website/content/about.md

 date = "2018-06-10"
 title = "About"
 +++
-My name is Romero Morais and I am an Associate Research Fellow with the [Applied Artificial Intelligence Institute](https://a2i2.deakin.edu.au/) (A2I2 / Deakin University).
+My name is Romero Morais and I am a Research Fellow with the [Applied Artificial Intelligence Institute](https://a2i2.deakin.edu.au/) (A2I2 / Deakin University).
 My main area of research is in human behaviour understanding in computer vision.

 I obtained my PhD from Deakin University under the supervision of Dr. [Vuong Le](https://vuongle2.github.io/) and Prof. [Truyen Tran](https://truyentran.github.io/index.html).